NOTE: This article was updated in October 2020 to include current information and recommendations.

 Photo courtesy of Tour de Corgi

 Or should we saw three words and four short legs?
 Tour de Corgi is a must-see annual event even if you don’t have a Corgi in the family.
-Occurring each fall for the past five years, this carnival and parade invites costumed pets and their sometimes-costumed parents to register and participate in one of our favorite parade processions of the year.
-Proceeds benefit 4 Paws Pet Pantry, Low Riders of the West, and Wyoming Dachshund and Corgi Rescue.
-You can get more information and register on the website.
+Occurring each fall for the past several years, this carnival and parade invites costumed pets and their sometimes-costumed parents to register and participate in one of our favorite parade processions of the year.
+And this year, Tour de Corgi is going virtual!
+Proceeds benefit 4 Paws Pet Pantry, Colorado Corgis & Friends, Bandit’s Bandaid, and Wyoming Dachshund and Corgi Rescue.

 At the beginning of November every year, Downtown Fort Collins celebrates the Holiday Lighting Ceremony which illuminates thousands of lights strung throughout Old Town.
 The event itself is complete with live music, hot cocoa and complimentary cookies and, because the lights stay lit through the winter, the fun continues throughout the holiday season.